victorchu123/Distributed-Systems/Assignment#1/README.md

-#Simple Remote Procedure Call between a Client and a Server
+#Simple Remote Procedure Call between a Client and Server
 ##Instructions:
 	-Navigate to directory with all .py files with 'cd' command in Terminal.
 	-Run the commands 'python3 functions_unit_tests.py' and 'python3 client_unit_tests.py' to run UNIT TESTS.